 ||||

-| Pocket Full of Soul.
-Theme for the blues harmonica documentary of the same name. | J. Lee, S. Callif |
+Pocket Full of Soul.
+From my buddy Jimi Lee; theme for the blues harmonica documentary of the same name. | J. Lee, S. Callif |

 ASCAP |